-- Parent's Responsibility - Parent/Guardian is required to have on file at the school office the emergency/medical form with a current working telephone number (home, work, and neighbor) that can be used to contact a responsible party. - The school must be notified immediately of any telephone number changes b. in order to maintain accurate information in the event contact needs to be made for any reason. - It is required that the necessary forms, i.e. student handbook form, emergency/medical 2. form, etc. be turned in or completed online by the 2nd week of school.
+- 1. Parent's Responsibility - a.
+Parent/Guardian is required to have on file at the school office the emergency/medical form with a current working telephone number (home, work, and neighbor) that can be used to contact a responsible party. - b.
+The school must be notified immediately of any telephone number changes in order to maintain accurate information in the event contact needs to be made for any reason. - 2.
+Parental Procedures - a.
+A parent must notify the school by 7:30 A.M., give the student's name and reason for absence.

-3. Parental Procedures

-- A parent must notify the school by 7:30 A.M.
-Give the student's name and reason for absence.
-If no reason is given it will be considered an unexcused absence.
 Attendance line is open 24 hours a day.
 Attendance line is 879-7681 ext.
-3. - 4.
-School Responsibilities - A parent/guardian will be notified daily of the student's absence unless absence has been reported to the school previously. - A call will be made to the designated number on file in the office.
-If you b. want that number to be one other than home, please advise the office. - As soon as possible, the school will call the parent/guardian stating: c.
-"This is \\school\\ calling to inform you that, according to our attendance report for today, student's name is absent from school today."
+3. - 3.
+School Responsibilities - a.
+A parent/guardian will be notified daily of the student's absence unless absence has been reported to the school previously. - b.
+A call will be made to the designated number on file in the office.
+If you want that number to be one other than home, please advise the office. - c.
+As soon as possible, the school will call the parent/guardian stating: "This is school calling to inform you that, according to our attendance report for today, (student's name) is absent from school today."